Saint Mary’s: one of Canada’s oldest universities

 Sobey School starts

-Originally established in 1934 as the Saint Mary's University Faculty of Commerce, the school was later renamed the Frank H. Sobey Faculty of Commerce and then in 1992, the Sobey School of Business.
+Originally established in 1934 as the Saint Mary's University Faculty of Commerce, the school was later renamed the Frank H. Sobey Faculty of Commerce and then the Sobey School of Business.
 Frank H. Sobey was the founder of Empire Company Limited and Sobeys.
 The Sobey Building was opened in 2000.